libvips/libvips/doc/libvips-convolution.md

-Title: Convolve and correlate images
+Title: Operators by section -- Convolve and correlate images

 <!-- libvips/convolution -->

-# Convolve and correlate images

 These operations convolve an image in some way, or are operations based on simple convolution, or are useful with convolution.